-- 3. Monitoring.
-The equipment permitted herein is subject to the following monitoring requirements: - a.
-Non-Resettable Hour Meter: Each stationary emergency standby diesel-fueled engine(s) shall be equipped with a non-resettable hour meter with a minimum display capability of 9,999 hours, unless the District has determined (in writing) that a non-resettable hour meter with a different minimum display capability is appropriate in consideration of the historical use of the engine and the owner or operator's compliance history. - 4.
-Recordkeeping.
-The permittee shall record and maintain the information listed below.
-Log entries shall be retained for a minimum of 36 months from the date of entry.
-Log entries made within 24 months of the most recent entry shall be retained on-site, either at a central location or at the engine's location, and made immediately available to the District staff upon request.
-Log entries made from 25 to 36 months from most recent entry shall be made available to District staff within 5 working days from request.
-District Form ENF-92 (Diesel-Fired Emergency Standby Engine Recordkeeping Form) can be used for this requirement. - a. emergency use hours of operation. - b. maintenance and testing hours of operation. - c. hours of operation for emission testing to show compliance with the ATCM {if specifically allowed for under this permit}. - d. initial start-up hours {if specifically allowed for under this permit}. - e. hours of operation for all uses other than those specified in items (a) (c) above along with a description of what those hours were for. - f. fuel purchase records that demonstrate that only fuel meeting the requirements of the ATCM is purchased and added to each emergency standby engine, or to any fuel tank directly attached to each emergency standby engine. - g.
-A log shall be maintained that records all required diesel particulate filter inspections include the date of each inspection and engine hour meter reading at the time of each inspection, maintenance activities including any filter cleanings, and any corrective actions taken for the DPF. - 5.
+- a. emergency use hours of operation. - b. maintenance and testing hours of operation. - c. hours of operation for emission testing to show compliance with the ATCM {if specifically allowed for under this permit}. - d. hours of operation for all uses other than those specified in items (a) (c) above along with a description of what those hours were for. - e. fuel purchase records that demonstrate that only fuel meeting the requirements of the ATCM is purchased and added to each emergency standby engine, or to any fuel tank directly attached to each emergency standby engine. - 5.
 Reporting.
 By March 1 of each year, a written report documenting compliance with the terms and conditions of this permit and the ATCM for the previous calendar year shall be provided by the permittee to the District (Attn: Annual Report Coordinator).
 All logs and other basic source data not included in the report shall be made available to the District upon request.
-The report shall include the information required in the Recordkeeping Condition above.

-- 6. Temporary Engine Replacements DICE ATCM.
+The report shall include the information required in the Recordkeeping Condition above. - 6.
+Temporary Engine Replacements DICE ATCM.
 Any reciprocating internal combustion engine subject to this permit and the stationary diesel ATCM may be temporarily replaced only if the requirements (a h) listed herein are satisfied. - a.
 The permitted engine that is being temporarily replaced is in need of routine repair or maintenance. - b.
 The permitted engine does not have a cracked block, unless the block will be replaced under manufacturer's warranty. - c.
 Replacement parts are available for the permitted engine. - d.
 The permitted engine is returned to its original service within 180 days of installation of the temporary engine. - e.
 The temporary replacement engine has the same or lower manufacturer rated horsepower and same or lower potential to emit of each pollutant as the permitted engine.
-At the written request of the permittee, the District may approve a replacement engine with a larger rated horsepower if the proposed temporary engine has manufacturer guaranteed emissions (for a brand new engine) or source test data (for a previously used engine) less than or equal to the permitted engine. - f.
+At the written request of the permittee, the District may approve a replacement engine with a larger rated horsepower if the proposed temporary engine has manufacturer guaranteed emissions (for a brand new engine) or source test data (for a previously used engine) less than or equal to the permitted engine.

+- f.
 The temporary replacement engine shall comply with all rules and permit requirements that apply to the permitted engine. - g.
 For each permitted engine to be temporarily replaced, the permittee shall submit a completed Temporary IC Engine Replacement Notification form (Form ENF-94) within 14 days of the temporary engine being installed.
-This form may be sent hardcopy, or can be e-mailed (e-mail: engr@sbcapcd.org) to the District (Attn: Engineering Supervisor). - Within 14 days of returning the original permitted engine to service, the permittee shall submit a completed Temporary IC Engine Replacement Report form (Form ENF-95).
+This form may be sent hardcopy, or can be e-mailed (e-mail: engr@sbcapcd.org) to the District (Attn: Engineering Supervisor). - h.
+Within 14 days of returning the original permitted engine to service, the permittee shall submit a completed Temporary IC Engine Replacement Report form (Form ENF-95).
 This form may be sent hardcopy, or can be e-mailed (e-mail: engr@sbcapcd.org) to the District (Attn: Engineering Supervisor).